Subaru Legacy (first generation): Marketing

-The US Legacy was marketed as an affordable, luxurious sedan and wagon without the premium price, similar to the marketing efforts in Japan and Australia.
-The American, Japanese and Australian brochures actually define the vehicle as a luxury car.
-The European and British Legacy were marketed as a roomy, comfortable, yet durable vehicle for life in the country, with unexpected amenities.

 The Legacy was introduced in the United States as a competitor to the Honda Accord, Toyota Camry, Nissan Stanza, and Mazda 626, with the Legacy offering all wheel drive (AWD) as a major distinguishing feature against its competition.
 (Toyota initially offered AWD on the Camry in the United States in limited markets, with the designation Camry LE All-Trac, but discontinued the feature due to disappointing sales.)
 The only Japanese competitor to continue offering all-wheel-drive in a similarly sized sedan was Mitsubishi in the premium sport package Mitsubishi Galant VR-4, whereas Subaru offered all-wheel-drive as an option on all trim levels internationally.
-The Legacy sedan had very similar dimensions and appearance to the current at the time Toyota Cressida.
-When Subaru decided to offer a sedan and wagon that pushed the limits of Japanese regulations concerning exterior dimensions and engine size, it appears they drew inspiration from early 1970s Toyota Mark II and Nissan Maxima, adding their all-wheel drive to the list of options as a safety feature.
+When the Legacy appeared in Japan, its full name was the "Legacy Touring Sedan".
+The Legacy wagon in Japan has always been described as the "Legacy Touring Wagon" and not a station wagon or estate, a tradition still maintained.
+Legacy trim levels also match the trim packages offered in North America, using "L" for the entry-level model and "LS" on upper trim level products.